A short film excerpted from :

-Therefore, for the next six months we have shifted our fundraising and production plans for MOVE WHEN THE SPIRIT SAYS MOVE from completing the feature-length documentary to producing a 10-minute interim short that will bring Dorothy’s spirit and legacy specifically to bear on the opportunities immediately ahead for grassroots action and citizenship activation.
-We have the footage needed to make this short this summer, without travel or new interviews.
+Therefore, for the last six months we shifted our fundraising and production plans for MOVE WHEN THE SPIRIT SAYS MOVE from completing the feature-length documentary to producing an interim short that will bring Dorothy’s spirit and legacy specifically to bear on the opportunities immediately ahead for grassroots action and citizenship activation.
+We had the footage needed to make this short this year, without travel or new interviews.
 The resulting video will be woven into the final film after we are able to get back to active production.

 Direct relationship building was one of Dorothy’s many strengths.
 She connected with people and she connected the opportunities and responsibilities of citizenship to daily life.
 We believe that the story of Dorothy’s work to educate people to be full citizens can inspire new citizen empowerment today.
 Empowerment not just to vote, but also to be fully engaged in a community and a nation that embodies equity and justice.

-This new short will be distributed online and offered to groups such as the Poor People’s Campaign, Black Voters Matter, and others working for citizenship education, voter registration and increased participation in our democracy.
+This new short is streaming online and offered to groups such as the Poor People’s Campaign, Black Voters Matter, and others working for citizenship education, voter registration and increased participation in our democracy.
 Even though the pandemic prevents large in-person events, the ability to network online has increased the potential number of people who see impactful and important media.

 We at the Dorothy Cotton Institute are excited to partner with PhotoSynthesis Productions (PSP), an Ithaca-based film company, to produce a documentary that will be a tribute to the life and ongoing legacy of Dr. Dorothy Foreman Cotton, a civil rights icon of the Southern Freedom Movement.